 Around 1,900 people now live in the village, which has a Community Primary School, St Andrew’s Church, a church hall (the Johnson Memorial Hall), Stapleford Granary (a centre for arts, culture and education) and two pubs, The Three Horseshoes and The Rose.
 The pavilion, on Stapleford’s recreation ground, was renovated in 2012 and re-named the Jubilee Pavilion to mark the diamond jubilee of HM Queen Elizabeth II.

 Stapleford is twinned with Villedômer in the Loire Valley, France.
+See below for more information.

 PLACES OF INTEREST